bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 Match types are powerful, but they come with some caveats:

-1. **Dependent typing mode**: If your function’s return type isn’t directly a match type, the compiler may keep it abstract.
+1. **Dependent typing mode**: If your function's return type isn't directly a match type, the compiler may keep it abstract.
 Make sure your return type is shaped correctly.
-2. **Unchecked patterns**: Due to type erasure, some runtime matches won’t work.
+2. **Unchecked patterns**: Due to type erasure, some runtime matches won't work.
 Use `inline match` to resolve them at compile time.
-3. **Compiler stack space**: Large recursive match types (e.g. on 200-element tuples) can blow the compiler’s stack.
+3. **Compiler stack space**: Large recursive match types (e.g. on 200-element tuples) can blow the compiler's stack.
 You may need to tune `-Xss`.

 The [repo](https://github.com/bishabosha/scaladays-2025) has examples of these pitfalls and how to work around them.